 - Engaging and serving community partners

-The missions of CNCS and the Partnership are strategically aligned based on the following goals:
+The missions of Americorps (formerly know as the Corporation for National & Community Service) and the Partnership are strategically aligned based on the following goals:

 - Engaging and serving economically distressed communities

 - Recognizing and building on local efforts and leadership by engaging and serving community partners

 In August 2012, NIEHS released its Strategic Plan for 2012-2017 after over a year of input from the Environmental Health Sciences community and other stakeholders.
 The NIEHS Strategic Plan reflects identified themes and goals from the Strategic Planning process to help NIEHS with efforts to support and move forward our mission and vision.
 Current goals from the NIEHS 2012-2017 Strategic Plan that align with the mission and strategies of the Urban Waters Federal Partnership include: